pyrevo/ClusterScan/README.md

 |		bystanders.csv | is a list of bystanders found to be in overlap with clusters.
 It contains exactly the same fields described for the file features.csv. |
 |		distribution.pdf | is an histogram which shows the distribution of features in the per-accession top-10 clusters by number of features. |

-## Disambiguating the meaning ID and ACC terms:
+## Disambiguating the meaning of ID and ACC acronyms:
 In ClusterScan the word _ID_ refers to the cluster identifier.
 An ID for each cluster is assigned during the analysis joining the “C” letter with a progressive number starting from 1.
 Contrariwise the word _ACC_ refers to the database accessions used to classify the features.
-They can come from Gene Ontology, KEGG, Pfam, etc. but the user can also use its own custom set of accessions and describe them using a third two-column tab-delimited .txt file (ACC, description) that can be read by the program through the --info parameter.
+They can come from Gene Ontology, KEGG, Pfam, etc. but the user can also use its own custom set of accessions and describe them using a third two-column tab-delimited .txt file (ACC, description) that can be read by the program (p: --info).